Discover the Top 15 Indiana Dunes Hiking Trails

 450 W. 100 North, Valparaiso

 Situated atop the Valparaiso moraine, Gabis offers more than 300 acres of woody plant collections, formal gardens, wetlands, woodlands, and prairies.
-Damien and Rita Gabis, who founded Taltree in 1997, envisioned it as a place where people could come to be refreshed and restored, find inspiration and creativity in nature, and learn about horticulture and ecology.
+Originally named Taltree Arboretum & Gardens, its founders envisioned Gabis as a place where people could come to be refreshed and restored, find inspiration and creativity in nature, and learn about horticulture and ecology.

 1475 N. Brummitt Rd., Chesterton